Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 Strategies of species detection, and even delimitation, using genetic characters are mostly build on the analysis of DNA markers called DNA barcodes.
 DNA barcoding have demonstrated Resolution of identification and delmitation both at local and regional if optimal referece libray are built.
 Notwithstanding, characterization of DNA barcode reference library depends on comprehensive analysis of K2P (i.e. Kimura 2-parameter model) distance matrices.
 Estimates of **Barcoding Gap** or **Neighbor Species** are inferred from these kind of matrices.
 Therefore, data exploration with correct usage of these matrices is a stepping stone procedure to characterize DNA barcode reference library.

 Several Programs with graphical interfaz such as *MEGA* produce distance matrices as outcomes.
-Downstream procedures, however, do not rely in same programs,but rather pipeline traditionally involve more than one program to analyse K2P distance matrices.
+Downstream procedures, however, do not rely in same programs,but rather pipelines traditionally involve more than one program to analyse K2P distance matrices.
 This is not only more time consuming, but also it is prone to errors.

-R packages can represent an optimal way to handled sistematically large set of sequence information as DNA barcodes.
-Currently there are packages which provide information of barcodes (e.g _Spider_ package), however its demand you prior knowlegde in command R. The user experience will depend
+R packages can represent an optimal way to handled sistematically large set of sequence information, included DNA barcodes.
+Currently there are packages which provide information of barcodes (e.g _Spider_ package), however its demand you prior knowlegde in command R. On top of this, these package do not provide direct information about of Barcoding Gap or Neighbor Species and accordingly demand prior knowlegde in R programing.

-variability function is presented using base function and *Ape* package in R, using as input only fasta equences with formated names.
-The aim objective is obtain data quicklier to explore your barcodes and in turn, characterize your refernce library
+In the following post, variability function is presented using base function and *Ape* package in R, using as input only fasta equences mined from Gen Bank.
+The aim objective is obtain foremost data to explore barcodes and, in turn, characterize a reference library

 ## Input preparation
 #### Data mining